*My tickets were provided free of charge, however, all opinions are my own as always

 The first section of the Ideal Home Show featured lots of greenery, outdoor plants for sale and garden furniture.
-I loitered around the beautifully fragrant lavender bushes and roses for a while before Adam reminded me that my track record for keeping plants alive was pretty dire and gently guided me away.
+I fawned over the beautifully fragrant lavender bushes and roses for a while before Adam reminded me that my track record for keeping plants alive was pretty dire and gently guided me away.
 He had a valid point given that I once managed to kill a cactus (true story).

 Being a big fan of vintage kitsch, the You Make Me Blush by Carol Booth at No4 Design studio room was my preferred choice (closely followed by the Rustic Tropical Dining Room by Natalie Lockwood at Little Mill House) It featured the most perfect flamingo wallpaper, soft hues of blush pinks, greys and golds and cosy textures- a